JeffDeCola/hello-go-deploy-gce/README.md

 ## CHECK THAT hello-go IS RUNNING ON YOUR VM INSTANCE

 `ssh` into your VM instance.
-I would do this from the gce console.
+This is easy from the gce console.

 Check the logs (stdout) of the running docker container.
 Remember, you must be root.